 - American Advertising Federation

-The AAF is a professional business organization that brings together students and professionals to create a unifying voice in the industry.
-Headquartered in Washington, D.C., AAF consists of a nationwide network of advertisers, agencies, media companies, local clubs and student groups.
-As a chapter of the American Advertising Federation, AAF Illinois seeks to bring students together to network with each other as well as with professionals in the advertising, media and marketing fields.
+AAF at Illinois has nine committees, each specializing in different regions of the advertising space and providing members with the opportunity to work with real clients, tour ad agencies, and gain insider knowledge in the industry.
+All of our committees are student-run.
 Through presentations, social events, philanthropic events and participation in the National Student Advertising Competition (NSAC), students in AAF gain skills that supplement their education and can ultimately help them find jobs after graduation.
 The organization accepts new members at the beginning of each semester (excluding summer).

-For more information, visit www.hearmyvoiceonline.com.
+For more information, email email@example.com.

 - National Association of Black Journalists